David Aston

-David Aston is a New Zealand actor, presenter for non-broadcast in-house videos, televisions commercials, voiceover artist and singer.
-He is famous for portraying Rhineheart in The Matrix, Caldor in Legend of the Seeker, Tyldus in Xena: Warrior Princess, and Coloman in Underworld: Rise of the Lycans.
+David Aston was a New Zealand actor, presenter for non-broadcast in-house videos, television commercials, voiceover artist and singer.
+He portrayed Rhineheart in The Matrix, Caldor in Legend of the Seeker, Tyldus in Xena: Warrior Princess, and Coloman in Underworld: Rise of the Lycans.
+Aston died in 30 July 2026.

 Early life

 David Aston received Diploma in Drama from University of Auckland, Theatre Corporate.
-His early performance were for Mercury Theatre Corporate at Centrepointe Theatre from 1979 to 1989 where he played Shakespearian roles like King Lear, Macbeth, Petruchio, Oberon.
+His early performance were for Mercury Theatre, Theatre Corporate, at Centrepoint Theatre from 1979 to 1989 where he played Shakespearian roles like King Lear, Macbeth, Petruchio, Oberon.

 Theatre plays

 David Aston has acted in many theatre plays for Mercury Theatre, Auckland Theatre Company, Silo Theatre, Fortune Theatre, Court Theatre.